panda-re/panda/panda/docs/manual.md

 They are also available across the different variants of the architectures.

-**Currently ARM support appears to be missing.
-So anything ARM-related only describes how things are meant to work eventually.**

 For x86, PANDA opted out from using AMD's SVM and Intel's VT hypercalls because they are privileged instructions.
 This makes them harder to integrate with the guest environment.